-Make sure your doctor knows which supplements, drugs, and herbs you’re taking.
+Make sure your doctor knows which supplements, medications, and herbs you’re taking.
 Many drugs affect the function of the intestine by slowing it down.
 This applies to over-the-counter as well as prescription medications.
 Your doctor may tell you to stop taking certain drugs two weeks before your surgery.
 Tell your doctor about conditions that you have, such as: